markcmurphy/devdocs-portal/Scripts.md

 With the Script Manager API, your Apps now have the ability to insert scripts into a user’s storefront without requiring the user to manually paste a snippet of code into the Control Panel.
 You can freely update these scripts while your App is installed, and — if desired — automatically remove scripts if your App is uninstalled.

-For Apps installed on our latest theme engine (Stencil), this process is straightforward.
+For Apps installed on our latest theme engine, Stencil), this process is straightforward.
 If your App is already live, you may have already requested merchants paste a code snippet in one of these two sections in the control panel:

 - Footer Scripts
 - Web Analytics